 However, with the low prices you can get on salvage cars at auction, if you can keep your repair costs down, you can still make a good profit selling the salvage cars you buy and fix.
 Or you can just enjoy a really great deal on your own personal car.
 Of course, to do either of these things, you will need to go through the process to make your car legal to drive again.

 Why Salvage Cars Need to Be Re-Titled

-First of all, you may be confused about why a salvage car needs to be re-titled if it’s fit to drive.
+You may be confused about why a salvage car needs to be re-titled if it’s fit to drive.
 Cars get salvage titles when insurance companies deem them to be total losses.
 They then get re-titled for use only for parts or scrap, even if they are still technically drivable.

-So, while you’re doing the repairs on your salvage car, remember that it is not legal to drive it on any public roads.
+So, while you’re doing the repairs on your salvage car, remember that it is not legal to drive it on any public road.
 If you need to take it to the shop or when you need to bring it in for inspection, you will need to arrange to have it towed or brought in on a flatbed truck.

 The Re-Titling Process in Montana

 In Montana, before you can get your car re-titled as rebuilt instead of salvage, you’ll need to first get a salvage inspection performed.
 You can have either local law enforcement or the Field Operations Bureau of Motor Vehicles Division do this inspection.
 The purpose is to ensure that all necessary repairs have been done and that neither the vehicle itself nor any of its major components are stolen.